adityasaky/gittuf-ndss-eval/README.md

 ### Experiment 3 - RSL Divergence

 This experiment simulates a scenario focusing on how gittuf's Reference State Log (RSL) propagates across repository copies.

 First, a repository owner creates a gittuf-enabled repository and makes a commit.
-Another user unrelated to the first developer (but with read access to the repository) then clones the repository.
+User A then clones the repository and makes a change (authorized by the policy), and then pushes their changes.
+The upstream repository owner drops these changes.

-The original developer then goes back and overwrites the first commit with a malicious edit.
-The other user attempts to pull the changes, but is warned by git that there is a mismatch.
-The user overrides the warning, but upon pulling the RSL, git raises an alarm that the RSL entry that there has been a divergence in the RSL history.
+User B then clones the repository, unaware as to what has happened.
+The user makes a commit and pushes it to the remote repository.
+User A then attempts to pull the latest changes, but is warned that their branch has diverged from what is on the remote repository.

 ### Experiment 4 - Policy Violation and Independent Verification